f8full/git-rebase-merge/README.md

 Have you ever rebased a branch resolving many conflicts on multiple commits?
 Yes, that's a sad story.
-It wouldn't be so sad, if it was a merge instead, because in case of merge we have to fix only final conflicts in just one step.
+It wouldn't be so sad, if it was a merge instead, because with a merge we have to fix only final conflicts in just one step.

 ## Method ##

-So here is an idea how to how make potentially hard rebase easier:
+So here is an idea on how to make a potentially hard rebase easier:
 1. Start a hidden merge
 2. Resolve conflicts and save hidden merge result
 3. Perform a standard branch rebase, but with automatic conflict resolution